elasticio/api-docs/source/includes/snapshots.md

 # Snapshots
-This group of api endpoints gives you possibility to work with `snapshots` feature of platform.
-It gives possibility to get snapshots for all steps in flow.
-It also gives possibility to get/create/edit/remove snapshots individually for steps.
+This group of API endpoints allows you to work with snapshots feature of the Platform.
+The feature enables taking snapshots for all steps in a Flow.
+Also, it allows you to get/create/edit/remove snapshots individually for steps.

-Data model: every step in flow is able to have associated persistent data.
+Data model: every step in Flow can have associated persistent data.
 Step identifier is used as identifier of snapshot.
-Data may be anything serializable in json except undefined.
+Data may be anything serializable in JSON, except undefined.

 **Notice:** `snapshot` is flow's runtime data.
 So it's forbidden to edit snapshots while flow is running.